ryanknauer/iosLocalPhotoSharingApp/README.md

 Some plans for future features are:
 - adding text/drawing to uploaded photos
-- adding videos
+- ~~adding videos~~   Videos Added!
-- adding gesture controls instead of buttons
+- ~~adding gesture controls instead of buttons~~ Done! (possible changes to be made still)

 Thanks for checking out my project!

+*Gifs are out of date have redisgined the photo button and a few other changes!

 ![Output sample](http://i.giphy.com/GqtXRNyfMqMow.gif)